 Officials are still trying to get the appropriate visas for his travels.
 Youssif could be in the United States for up to a year for the various treatments he needs.
 B2 visa for medical reasons should cover that amount of time.

-Like many others donating their services for this cause, our law firm is offering free legal support to Youssif and his family in assisting them to enter the US quickly.
+Like many others donating their services for this cause, our law firm is offering legal support to Youssif and his family in assisting them to enter the US quickly.
 Our hearts go out to this family and we hope things will get better, bringing back the smile to Little Youssif’s face.